Best Automated Network Diagram Tool (2026): 13 Compared

 Scanopy

 Full disclosure: Scanopy is our product.
 We've tried to be honest about every tool on this list, including our own.
-Scanopy is an automated network documentation tool built for IT teams that need living network maps without the overhead of a full monitoring platform.
+Scanopy is an automated network documentation tool built for IT teams that need living network maps that work alongside their monitoring platform.
 It deploys a lightweight daemon that discovers your network and builds an interactive topology map that updates on a schedule.
+A single scan produces four views you can switch between: L2 physical, L3 logical, workloads, and applications.

-Best for: IT teams and MSPs who want automated network documentation without deploying a monitoring platform
+Best for: IT teams and MSPs who want a dedicated network diagram automation tool which works alongside their existing monitoring platform

-Pricing: Flat monthly, unlimited hosts.
+Pricing: Starts at $11.99 monthly, unlimited hosts.
 Free self-hosted Community edition available.

 Where it fits: MSPs documenting client networks, IT teams that need documentation independent from their monitoring stack, and anyone who wants network maps without deploying another monitoring platform.
 Pairs well with whatever monitoring tool you already use.